 4. To correctly position the peep in the string, nock an arrow and point it in a safe direction, using your regular release aid with your finger firmly behind the trigger, bring the bow to full draw and settle into your anchor, have a helper eyeball a horizontal line from your eye to the string and make a mark or stick a bit of masking tape on the string.
 This will be the initial peep placement, after installing the peep test for final adjustment by (observing safety precautions above, arrow nocked, safe direction, finger behind trigger)

 taking your normal stance, close your eyes and come to full draw and anchor.

 Open your eyes, you should be looking through the peep at the scope, * repeat this a couple of times, if not correct move the peep up or down as required.
-If while shooting you have to “look for” the peep, it is not correct.
+If while shooting you have to “look for” the peep, it is not in the best position.

 * After opening your eyes you should not only be looking through your scope but your scope ideally should also be centred on the target, if not and you have to bring the scope left /right to “find” the gold, try adjusting your stance slightly (move left foot back or forward 2 inches) right hand shooter.

 After finding the final position for your peep it needs to be tied in, there are a few ways to do this but I use a series of simple overhand knots, one over one under one over and so on.
 After the first two you can slide it close to the peep and continue, I use about 5 or 6 knots above and below.
 When finished, to keep it neat I don’t tie a double knot but hold pressure on the last one and apply a single tiny drop of Thin CA. I have never had a knot come undone using this method although it can be a little tricky removing it later.
 For an alternative way (better?) see the video posted by vnhill1981 on youtube, I like this and will use this method next time.